 There are many activities for children of all ages, including crafts, running races,

-parent/child races, and everyone's favorite - tug-o-war!
+running races and everyone's favorite - tug-o-war!

 Children visit the Clan tents for stamps in their RHHG Passport and help in solving fun puzzles!